ptomato/sandbox/gjs-memory-leaks/spidermonkey-heaps.md

 The roots portion always starts with the string `# Roots.` and each root entry is made of three parts.

-The first is the JavaScript engine's **address**.
-If you were to coerce a GObject to its string description you could see that it carries two addresses;
-one **jsobj address** and one **native address**.
+The first is the JavaScript engine's address.
+If you were to coerce a GObject to its string description you could see that it carries two addresses; one **jsobj address** and one **native address**.
 There won't be any GObjects in the roots section, but this will be important later when we examine a **node**.

 ```js
 gjs> const Gtk = imports.gi.Gtk;